billbrod/spatial-frequency-stimuli/README.md

 - Navigate to this directory on your command line.

-- Run `conda env create -f environment.yml` to install the requirements.
+- Run `conda env create -f environment.yml` to install the requirements (note that python 3.6 was used in the paper, but as of Feb 2023, 3.7 is necessary for conda to be able to solve the environment).

 - Run `conda activate sf-stim` to activate the virtual environment you just installed.